sabn0/ParsedToPlot-Rs/README.md

 ### Multiple inputs via file

-// You can use multiple inputs of the same type, given in a file through the command line.
-// cargo run INPUT_TYPE INPUT_FILE OUTPUT_PATH
+You can use multiple inputs of the same type in a file, through the command line, as follows: cargo run INPUT_TYPE INPUT_FILE OUTPUT_PATH
-// when:
+when:
-// INPUT_TYPE should be replaced with "c" for constituency or "d" for dependency.
+INPUT_TYPE should be replaced with "c" for constituency or "d" for dependency.
-// INPUT_FILE should be replaced with a path to a txt file with inputs.
+INPUT_FILE should be replaced with a path to a txt file with inputs.
-// OUTPUT_PATH should be replaced with a path to a requested output location.
+OUTPUT_PATH should be replaced with a path to a requested output dir.

-// for example: cargo run c constituencies.txt Output
-// It will saves png images of constituency trees drawn for the inputs in constituencies.txt, in an Output dir location.
+For example: cargo run c constituencies.txt Output Will save png images of constituency trees drawn for the inputs in constituencies.txt, in an Output dir.

 #### Constituency